Lamothe/Composer/README.md

 ## Limitations
 Here are a list features that I'm not planning to implement:
-* Guitar effects (instead, use something like a Boss GT-1)
+* Guitar effects (instead, use something like a Boss GT-1).
+* Synthesized instruments.
 * Compositions with changing time signatures.

 Pull requests are welcomed.